Our Proposals

 Breaking away from our traditional portfolio of theme parks, the proposed new Lomond Banks development will be centred around a new accommodation-led resort that will be devised to complement the local environment whilst bringing much needed investment and job creation to Balloch and West Dunbartonshire.

 The new proposals for West Riverside and Woodbank House, which is adjacent to Loch Lomond Shores, have for some time been identified for tourism development in the Local Development Plan.
-The Lomond Banks development team will work with leading planning consultants, Stantec, and project architects, Anderson, Bell + Christie, to deliver the prestigious project.

-We are currently in the final stages of the planning campaign to seek Planning Permission in Principle (PPiP).
 If approved, the team would progress to work on plans for Detailed Planning Permission.
 At this point, the indicative details outlined above would be confirmed.

 The revised plans for West Riverside and Woodbank House offer an opportunity for a unique leisure-based development that truly respects and complements the surrounding area.
 It is also in-line with the long-standing vision for the site that has been held by the local authority for more than 30 years, which has been articulated in the Local Development Plan and in the Balloch Charrette.